freaksie/Stockopedia/README.md

 - Long Short-Term Memory (LSTM) Model
 - Yahoo Finance API

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to Stockopedia, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## Contact

 For any questions or feedback, please contact Neel Vora (mailto:freaksie27@gmail.com).